willtemperley/swift-postgres-client/README.md

 </p>

-This project has been adapted from PostgresClientKit.
-While the
+This project has been adapted from PostgresClientKit, with the following changes:

-- Designed to be fully asynchronous, compatible with Swift 6 concurrency.
+- Designed to be fully asynchronous, compatible with Swift 6 structured concurrency.
-- The network backend uses Apple’s Network.framework, removing Kitura BlueSocket and BlueSSLService dependencies which are no longer supported.
+- The network backend now uses Apple’s Network.framework, removing Kitura BlueSocket and BlueSSLService dependencies which are no longer supported.
 - Channel binding support has been enabled, significantly improving security.
 - Non-TLS connection support has been removed.
+- All requests and responses are struct based instead of classes.
+- When using extended query mode, queries execute on named portals instead of the default portal.
+- Tests have been migrated from XCTest to Swift Testing.

 ## Features

-- **Doesn't require libpq.**  PostgresClientKit implements the Postgres network protocol in Swift, so it does not require `libpq`.
+- **Doesn't require libpq.**  SwiftPostgresClient implements the Postgres network protocol in Swift, so it does not require `libpq`.

-- **Developer-friendly API using modern Swift.**  For example, errors are represented by instances of `enum PostgresError: Error` and are raised by a `throw` or by returning a [`Result<Success, Error>`](https://github.com/apple/swift-evolution/blob/master/proposals/0235-add-result.md).
+- **Fully concurrent, asynchronous API.**  Query results are exposed as `AsyncSequence`s.
+Connections are stateful and modeled as actors, allowing protocol-level messages to be received concurrently on one task while results are processed by client code on another.
+This design ensures high performance and thread safety without explicit locking.

 - **Safe conversion between Postgres and Swift types.** Type conversion is explicit and robust.
 Conversion errors are signaled, not masked.
-PostgresClientKit provides additional Swift types for dates and times to address the impedance mismatch between Postgres types and Foundation `Date`.
+These were adapted from PostgresClientKit, providing additional Swift types for dates and times to address the impedance mismatch between Postgres types and Foundation `Date`.

-- **Memory efficient.** The rows in a result are exposed through an iterator, not an array.
-Rows are lazily retrieved from the Postgres server.

-- **SSL/TLS support.** Encrypts the connection between PostgresClientKit and the Postgres server.
+- **SSL/TLS support.** Encrypts the connection between SwiftPostgresClient and the Postgres server.

 - **Channel binding support.** A security feature for SCRAM-SHA-256 authentication over TLS, channel binding links the TLS session to the authentication exchange, protecting against man-in-the-middle (MitM) attacks.